 Learn about Permaculture, sustainablility, building from simple things to domes and arches and vaults, solar power...

 This is a beautiful place with a warm and unique people population.
-There are also many different ecosystems in Uruguay, which attracts many types of birds and a great, variety of interesting populations of other lifeforms.
+There are also many different ecosystems in Uruguay, which attracts many types of birds and a great variety of interesting populations of other lifeforms including humans from many different places.

 We have a great collection of books on the Fauna and Flora of Uruguay, on natural building , permaculture and the like and novels also, all at your disposal.

-If you are interested in learning about chickens, natural/alternative building, building with reclaimed materials, solar power, hempcrete, rammed earth, superadobe building, growing food...
+If you are interested in learning about chickens and turkeys, natural/alternative building, building with reclaimed materials, solar power, hempcrete, rammed earth, superadobe building, growing food...

 There are two ponds and a stream for chilling and bathing, lots of sun in spring and summer.